 - Enhanced safety, less conflict – with everyone traveling in one direction there tend to be fewer head-on collisions that result in serious injuries.
 Still, be mindful of slower traffic around the bends – sometimes it’s hard to hear the traffic from behind.

-- Less interruptions – with traveling in the same direction, there are fewer situations in which to yield.
+- Fewer interruptions – with traveling in the same direction, there are fewer situations in which to yield.
 With a reduced number of head-on interactions, momentum through the trail can be continuous.
-Ideally, while using a directional trail, you won’t see as many other trail users, providing a more personal experience as the speed differential is low resulting in less interruptions.
+Ideally, while using a directional trail, you won’t see as many other trail users providing a more personal experience.
+The speed differential is lower, resulting in a reduced number of interruptions.

 Should All Trails Be Directional?